 Vice-Chief of Inductions - Kurt

 The Vice-Chief of Inductions is primarily responsible for executing successful Induction events for all those newly elected candidates to become Ordeal members and for those Ordeal members wishing to seal their membership in the Order of the Arrow by becoming Brotherhood members.
 He will oversee the American Indian Activities Chair, Ceremonies, Dance, Runner, Elangomat, Nimat, Chapel, Emergency Preparedness Support Staff, Quartermaster, and Service Projects Committees.
 He also works in consultation with Reservation Leadership to support the Summer Camp OA Coordinator.
-The current Vice-Chief of Inductions is Gabe.
+The current Vice-Chief of Inductions is Alexander.

 Vice-Chief of Program - Blake

 The Vice-Chief of Program is primarily responsible for ensuring successful events that build the fellowship and excitement for the Order of the Arrow program for all members of the lodge on an ongoing, year-long basis.
 He oversees the Section Conclave, Founder’s Award, Vigil, Fall Fellowship, Winter Banquet, OA Mentors, OA High Adventure, Rimrock Trail Crew, NOAC, and National Events Committees.
 He also oversees other events held at sectional, regional or national levels as announced.
-The current Vice-Chief of Program is Dawson.
+The current Vice-Chief of Program is Connor.

 Secretary - Wesley

 The Secretary is responsible for the communications in our lodge including keeping minutes of the Lodge Executive Committee Meetings; overseeing publication of the Torchbearer, the lodge newsletter; maintaining updated communications on our website and Facebook page; supporting camping and camp promotions to all units; and regularly updating "On the Loose," the lodge's camping locations publication.
 Lodge Secretaries are distinguished by a hair roach with two feathers.
 He oversees the Camp Promotions, Newsletter, and Website Committees.
-The current Secretary is Michael.
+The current Secretary is Dawson.